October 26, 2025

 • To make the base, blend 1 cup pecans into a flour and mix with the other base ingredients.
 Press into a greased (and lined) loaf tin.
 Refrigerate whilst you make the topping.

 • To make the topping, add the pitted dates and pecans to a food processor and blend until smooth.
-If your dates are a bit dry add 1-2 tbsp as you blend.
+If your dates are a bit dry add 1-2 tbsp of water as you blend.
 Once fully combined, spread on top of the base and top with extra pecans.
 Refrigerate to set for at least an hour.

 • Once hard, cut into squares.